vzexg-2/SHS/README.md

 # Note
-SHS is not fully working and some function may not work properly, if you achieve/get an error
+SHS is not fully working and some function may not work properly, if you achieve/got an error with this code.

 contact me: sunshinexjuhari@protonmail.com